NIK4658/SimRacing-Linear-HandBrake/README.md

 ### **Features**
-- Enhance your racing experience and immersion with a real handbrake in your SimRig.
+- *Enhance* your racing experience and immersion with a **real handbrake** in your SimRig.
-- The linear signal ensures accuracy and linearity when engaging the handbrake, as opposed to having a single button that instantly shifts the signal from 0% to 100%.
+- The **linear signal** ensures *accuracy and linearity* when engaging the handbrake, as opposed to having a single button that *instantly shifts the signal from 0% to 100%*.
-- Having a physical handbrake helps ensure better accessibility than a simple button on the steering wheel which can often be difficult to press while racing.
+- Having a physical handbrake *helps ensure better accessibility than a simple button on the steering wheel* which can often be difficult to press while racing.
-- Customized management of the signal in relation to its curve, dead zone, linearity and saturation.
+- **Customized management of the signal** in relation to its *curve, dead zone, linearity and saturation*.

 ## **Ratings**